jschec/ClassicCarSearch/rest_api/README.md

 ### Required Run Time Environmental Variables
 ```
 APP_ENV             # The staging of the deployment.
 Allows values include: 'production', 'development', 'test'
 APP_PORT            # The port, in which the RESTful API is served on.
 Defaults to 3000 if no value is provided.
+MONGODB_USER        # The username to use for the MongoDB connection
-MONGODB_URL     # The MongoDB connection string
+MONGODB_PASSWORD    # The password to use for the MongoDB connection
+MONGODB_HOST        # The address of the server hosting the MongoDB instance
 ```

 ### Loading environmental variables